ahmetcemturan/SFACT/SFACT Readme.txt

 ?Possible problems:

-¦ If your layer height and extrusion width is already low, trying to extrude 1/4th of the previous cross-section will probably result in very inconsistent flow.
+ï¿½ If your layer height and extrusion width is already low, trying to extrude 1/4th of the previous cross-section will probably result in very inconsistent flow.

-¦Another problem is the decimals.
+ï¿½Another problem is the decimals.
 You might find that the output code does not increase as the increment is so little that it gets lost during rounding.

-¦The situation is even worse with relative E-steps.
+ï¿½The situation is even worse with relative E-steps.

 Q:    Why are the width setting in SFACT absolute and not a ratio as in SF?